sarahdayan/snippets.js/packages/example/README.md

 │   ├── php/            // The PHP snippets
 │   └── ruby/           // The Ruby snippets
-├── Makefile            // The scripts to install and run the demos ├── package.json        // The scripts that orchestrate the project └── snippets.config.js  // The configuration file for Snippets
+├── Makefile            // The scripts to install and run the demos └── package.json        // The scripts that orchestrate the project
 ```

 ## Install